Fordham-EDM-Lab/CGAN/README.md

 Library created by Michael Riad Zaky mriadzaky@fordham.edu (2020), with Daniel Leeds, Gary Weiss, Mavis Zhang at Fordham University.
 Library free for use provided you cite https://github.com/MichaelRZ/EDMLib in any resulting publications.
 Library free for redistribution provided you retain the author attributions above.

+New: more details as well as a GUI for the library can be found at https://edmlib.ml/

 Usage:

 The library takes in grade data in the form of a CSV file or Pandas dataframe and manipulates the data according to certain constant column names for student IDs, class IDs, and a student’s grade in that class.
 These constants can be changed as need be, and by default work with Fordham’s data.